 One-way tables can be shown either vertically or horizontally.

-One-way tables do not normally show a total, although a total is required to work out the probability of an even happening.
+One-way tables do not always show a total, although a total is required to work out the probability of an event happening.

 Which value appeared the least often?

 There were only 2 instances with a value of 4; the other values appeared more often.

 A survey of cars along a road was recorded in a notebook.
 The entry for the number of Red cars was obliterated by rain.
 If it was known that `frac(1)(4)` of the cars were white, and that an `frac(1)(8)` of the cars were red.